P-Coder258/Discrete-Event-Parking/README.md

 # Parking Lot Simulation

 ## Overview
-This project is a **Parking Lot Simulation** using **Discrete Event Simulation (DES)** to model vehicle arrivals, parking, and departures.
+This project is a **parking lot simulation** using **discrete event simulation (DES)** to model vehicle arrivals, parking, and departures.
 The goal is to analyze parking lot efficiency, occupancy rates, and wait times using Python.

 ## Implementation Goals
 - Model a parking lot system with **capacity constraints** and **vehicle queues**.